-In 2021, tuition for full-time students at North Shore Community College was $7,065 a year for in-state students and $13,650 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at North Shore Community College was $600 a year for in-state students and $6,168 a year for out-of-state students.

-North Shore Community College is a public, state institution, so it offers a reduced tuition rate of $7,065 for in-state students who attend full-time.
-For students who are not considered Massachusetts-residents, out-of-state tuition is $13,650 a year.
+North Shore Community College is a public, state institution, which means it offers a reduced tuition rate of $600 for students who qualify as state residents and attend full-time.

 North Shore Community College has the same tuition for international students as for those from out of state.